 - Cantonal level: governed by the canton

-- Church: members of one of the three national churches (Christian Catholic, Protestant, and Roman Catholic) are taxed in almost all cantons
+- Church: members of the three national churches are taxed in almost all cantons

 Swiss corporate taxes

-Any company with a registered office or administration in Switzerland are liable for unlimited Swiss tax, while foreign companies abroad are liable for limited taxation if they hold real estate or a permanent establishment in Switzerland.
+Any company with a registered office in Switzerland is liable for unlimited Swiss tax, while foreign companies abroad are liable for limited taxation if they hold real estate or a permanent establishment in Switzerland.

 Swiss income taxes and wealth tax

 Swiss residents as well as temporary residents performing gainful activities in Switzerland are subject to unlimited (worldwide) tax liability, with tax treaty provisions prevailing.
 Limited tax liability applies to non-resident individuals having specific economic links with Switzerland.
 In such cases, taxes are not levied on an international basis but only on specific items of income having their source in Switzerland (e.g., property, permanent establishments)